enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 ...right?

 <!--
-- Before we started this work, if you'd asked me what a GraphQL subscription is a few years back, I would've said: it's just a query that streams.
+- If you'd asked me what a GraphQL subscription is years back, I would've said: it's just a query that streams.
 - And in a single-service world, sure, that's basically true.
-- The moment you put federation underneath it, that sentence stops being true in some really interesting ways.
+- But, the moment you put federation underneath it, that sentence stops being true in some really interesting ways.
 -->

 ---